A free and fair society where we nurture people and planet.

 We remain completely independent of any advertisers, funders, companies, political organisations, or political parties.

 The Canary has an innovative income share business model.
-As an organisation, we generate revenue through advertising and readers who feel that our journalism is valuable enough to support through monthly donations.
+As an organisation, we generate roughly half our revenue through online advertising and half from readers who feel that our journalism is valuable enough to support through monthly donations.
 So far so normal.
 Where we are disruptive, however, is in how we spend our revenue.

-Here at The Canary, we believe in democracy and in rewarding the work of content creators who are ultimately the reason that you, the reader, are able to enjoy fresh and fearless journalism for free.
+Here at The Canary, we believe in democracy and in rewarding the work of our journalists who are ultimately the reason that you, the reader, are able to enjoy fresh and fearless journalism for free.
 As such, this is what we do with the money we generate:

-- First, we pay tax.
+- First, we set aside income to pay tax.
 We are based in the UK and are happy to contribute our share to develop a wonderful country, not without its problems of course.

 - Then we pay costs, which we keep below 10% of our gross revenue.